AEDC meters 19,400 MAP customers, approves N400m investment – Daily Trust

-The Managing Director of Abuja Electricity Distribution Company (AEDC), Engr.
-Ernest Mupwaya, said 19,400 customers have been metered since the Meter Asset Provider (MAP) regime began in May 2019 in its franchise area.
+The Managing Director of the Abuja Electricity Distribution Company (AEDC), Engr.
+Ernest Mupwaya, has said 19,400 customers have been metered since the Meter Asset Provider (MAP) regime began in May, 2019 in its franchise area.

 Speaking at a retreat for senior officials of AEDC in Abuja on Tuesday, Engr.
 Mupwaya said he was satisfied with the pace at which the MAP project was moving.

-He said while about 45,000 customers have applied, 44,000 customers have been verified and permitted to pay.
+He said while about 45,000 customers had applied, 44,000 customers had been verified and permitted to pay, but that only 20,000 customers had paid while 19,432 of them had been metered.

 NOMINATE AFRICAN OF THE YEAR 2019